-I work in the Centre for Education Studies at the University of Warwick where I am particularly involved with teaching and supporting research degree students.
-Most of my teaching and research involves education, technology and social research.
+I am now reader Emeritus in Education Studies at the University of Warwick where I continue to work part time.
+For several years I was particularly involved with teaching and supporting research degree and masters students.
+Most of my teaching and research involved education, technology and social research in some way.

 I was always interested in the teaching of ICT in schools, the professional development of ICT teachers and the opportunities and constraints associated with online discussion.
 However, I have also been interested in the wider field of social science, the debates that go on within it and the way research is reported.
 For a time I co-ordinated an interdisciplinary network at Warwick for those interested in technology for learning.